Print

 In case all violations are not corrected after 7 working days, your PC will be blocked again, and a criminal case will be initiated against you automatically under one or more articles specified above.

-FBI Cybercrime Division (PC blocked) MoneyPak virus removal:
+FBI Cybercrime Division virus removal:

 Step 1

-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Safe Mode with Networking